fjtrujy/install/README.md

 ## Installing on OS X

-On OS X Maverics and above, Ruby is already installed in version 2.0 or above.
-The bad news is that using the system Ruby requires `sudo`.
-We recommend [that you never install gems with sudo](https://github.com/calabash/calabash-ios/wiki/Best-Practice%3A--Never-install-gems-with-sudo).
-We've created a tool called the `calabash-sandbox`.
+To simplify the installation of the Calabash gems and to minimize compatibility issues with the system Ruby that is provided by OS X Mavericks and above, we provide a tool called the _Calabash Sandbox_ .
 You can read all about it in the [SANDBOX.README.md](SANDBOX.README.md).

+**Note:** You are strongly discouraged from [installing gems with `sudo`](https://github.com/calabash/calabash-ios/wiki/Best-Practice%3A--Never-install-gems-with-sudo).

 ```shell
 $ curl -sSL https://raw.githubusercontent.com/calabash/install/master/install-osx.sh | bash